AlisonDoucette/Coursera-Getting-Cleaning-Data/README.md

 As Step 5 could be interpreted in multiple ways three alternate intepretations and file outputs are created

-###### Interpretation #1: Create a row of variable averages for each of the Subjects WITHIN Activities
+###### Interpretation #1: Create a row of variable averages for each of the Subjects WITHIN Activities - 1 row per Subject/Activity
 ###### The resulting output from this assumption is Output1.txt

-###### Interpretation #2: Create a row of variable averages for each of the  Activities WITHIN Subjects
+###### Interpretation #2: Create a row of variable averages for each of the  Activities WITHIN Subjects, 1 row per Activity/Subject
 ###### The resulting output from this assumption is Output2.txt

 ###### Interpretation #3 1 row of variable averages for EACH of the Activities and an additional row of variable of averages for each of the Subjects.
-This is not really tidy data but a valid interpretation given the word EACH
+This is not really tidy data but a valid interpretation given the word EACH.
 ###### The resulting output from this assumption is Output3.txt